-Communicating With Your Representatives
+Communicating With Your Legislators

 Our elected officials work for us!
-Together we can make changes on the local, state and federal level if we each take responsibility to communicate with our representatives.
+Together we can make changes on the local, state and federal level if we each take responsibility to communicate with our legislators.
 As people who are a part of the FASD community we know that telling our stories and experiences to our legislators is the most powerful tool we have to make change.
 Together we can advocate for changes that will create a world where alcohol is not consumed during pregnancy and all people living with an FASD can reach their full potential.

 Effective Communication Strategies